-- PEIA - All employees, staff, students, volunteers, contractors, and other personnel who work under the direct control of PEIA.
+- PEIA - · All employees, staff, students, volunteers, contractors, and other personnel who work for and/or under the direct control of PEIA.

 The people and organizations to which this notice applies (referred to as "we," "our," and "us") have agreed to abide by its terms.
-We may share your information with each other for purposes of treatment, and as necessary for payment and operations activities as described below.
+We may share your information with each other for the purpose(s) of treatment, and as necessary for payment and healthcare operations activities as described below.